Ronald Bailey (writer): Career

 Bailey attended the University of Virginia, where he earned a B.A. in philosophy and economics in 1976.
 He worked briefly as an economist for the Federal Energy Regulatory Commission.
 From 1987 to 1990 he contributed articles to Forbes.
 Bailey worked as a reporter for The Tico Times in San José, Costa Rica during 1990 and 1991.
 His articles and reviews have appeared in national newspapers and magazines and have been selected for inclusion in The Best American Science Writing anthology series.
 Bailey was the founding producer of the PBS series Think Tank and has produced or co-produced several series and documentaries for PBS television and ABC News.
 Since 1997 he has been a science correspondent for Reason magazine.
 Bailey was the 1993 Warren T. Brookes Fellow in Environmental Journalism at the Competitive Enterprise Institute (CEI).

 He has lectured at Harvard University, Rutgers University, McGill University, University of Alaska, Université du Québec, the Cato Institute, the Instituto de Libertad y Desarrollo (Chile), and the American Enterprise Institute.
 A column he wrote in 2004, "The battle for your brain" received a Southern California Journalism award from the Los Angeles Press Club and was included in the book, The Best of American Science and Nature Writing 2004.
-Bailey testified before a congressional sub-committee in 2004 on, "The Impact of Science on Public Policy."
+Bailey testified before a congressional sub-committee in 2004 on, "The Impact of Science on Public Policy".
 In 2006 he was on the shortlist of nominees of "personalities who have made the most significant contributions to biotech in the last ten years" compiled by the editors of Nature Biotechnology.

 Work

-In 1989, in an article in Forbes, Bailey wrote a "...sneering attack ..." on Jay Forrester, the father of system dynamics.
-In the article he described the book, The Limits to Growth (LTG) as "as wrong-headed as it is possible to be."
-Bailey said that, "Limits to Growth predicted that at 1972 rates of growth the world would run out of gold by 1981, mercury by 1985, tin by 1987, zinc by 1990, petroleum by 1992, copper, lead and natural gas by 1993."
-According to physical chemist and energy expert, Ugo Bardi, "...Bailey's accusations are just plain wrong."
-In 1993 Bailey repeated his accusations in his book, Ecoscam.
-In it, he claimed that none of the projections of the 1972 LTG study turned out to be correct.
+In 1989, in an article in Forbes, Bailey wrote a "sneering attack" on Jay Wright Forrester, the father of system dynamics.
+In the article he described the book The Limits to Growth (LTG) as "as wrong-headed as it is possible to be".
+Bailey said, "Limits to Growth predicted that at 1972 rates of growth the world would run out of gold by 1981, mercury by 1985, tin by 1987, zinc by 1990, petroleum by 1992, copper, lead and natural gas by 1993".
+According to physical chemist and energy expert Ugo Bardi, "Bailey's accusations are just plain wrong."
+In 1993 Bailey repeated his accusations in his book Ecoscam, claiming that none of the projections of the 1972 LTG study turned out to be correct.

-In his 1993 book, Ecoscam, Bailey wrote, "Despite a great deal of continuing scientific uncertainty, it appears that CFCs do contribute to the creation of the Antarctic ozone hole and perhaps a tiny amount of global ozone depletion. ...
-[I]t makes sense to phase out the use of CFCs."
-When Science reported in July 2016 that the ozone layer was restoring itself after CFCs were banned, Bailey wrote, "Since atmospheric pollution presents significant barriers to assigning property rights, I concluded that the international treaty banning CFCs was the appropriate response."
+In Ecoscam, Bailey wrote, "Despite a great deal of continuing scientific uncertainty, it appears that CFCs do contribute to the creation of the Antarctic ozone hole and perhaps a tiny amount of global ozone depletion. ...
+[I]t makes sense to phase out the use of CFCs".
+When Science reported in July 2016 that the ozone layer was restoring itself after CFCs were banned, Bailey wrote, "Since atmospheric pollution presents significant barriers to assigning property rights, I concluded that the international treaty banning CFCs was the appropriate response".